greg4fun/katacoda-scenarios-1/docker-networks/step1.md

 Notice that by default docker has created it as a _bridge_ network.

-By rerunning "ip a" we can see that a new network device have appeared:
+By rerunning "ip a" we can see that a new network device has appeared:

 `ip a`{{execute}}

-This is a bridge device to link the virtual interface from the container to docker0 on the Docker host.
+This is a bridge device to link the virtual interface from the container to the physical network on Docker host.

-Inspecting the new network:
+# Inspecting the new network

+As with other Docker objects you can use the "docker inspect" command to find out more detailed information.

 `docker inspect my-network`{{execute}}